-Required Materials: Textbook - Inferential Statistics and Probability by Geraghty (online).
-The online text is free, a hard copy of the text is available from the bookstore for copying costs.
+Required Materials: Textbook - Inferential Statistics and Probability by Geraghty (online)

 Calculator - Scientific Calculator is sufficient.
 Cell phone calculators are not allowed on exams.

 Access to a computer outside of class; we will be using the computer lab and Minitab.
 Also, you will need an e-mail address and access to the Internet.
 Course topics, homework, exam information, handouts, data sets, and other information will be posted on the website.